Uniform

 • Black blazer with school badge

-• Plum V neck jumper with school logo
+• Plum V neck jumper with school logo (optional)

 • Black Charleston skirt, long plain black skirt or black tailored trousers.
-No stretchy material allowed for trousers or skirts
+No stretchy material allowed for trousers or skirts.

 • Plain white open V neck shirt